 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on – paid for 4 weeks after you stop qualifying for Working Tax Credit

 - Universal Credit – if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)

 I don’t currently claim free school meals – what does this mean for me?

-If you think you might be eligible for free school meals, you need to submit a claim to Dorset County Council via their website on this link: Free School Meals – Dorset for You.
-Alternatively, you may obtain a form from the school office.
-The information you provide will be used to check if you are in receipt of a qualifying benefit and, if you are on Universal Credit, that your earnings do not exceed the threshold.
-If you claim Universal Credit, your earnings will be assessed from up to three of your last Universal Credit assessment periods.
+If you think you might be eligible for free school meals, you need to submit a claim to Dorset Council via their website here: https://www.dorsetcouncil.gov.uk/education-and-training/schools-and-learning/at-school/free-school-meals.aspx Alternatively, you may obtain a form from the school office.
+The information you provide will be used to check if you are in qualify.
+If you are eligible, we will be notified.
+Your child will receive free school meals and will automatically be entitled to receive other pupil premium benefits that the school will provide, such as additional support and resources for your child, including revision guides, uniform grants and financial help with trips etc.